OmarBA-PT/omarpt-website/docs/dev-test-routes.md

 If you encounter issues with the dev-test routes system:

-1. Check that all three files (middleware, sitemap, robots) are properly configured
+1. Check that all three files (proxy, sitemap, robots) are properly configured
 2. Verify `NEXT_PUBLIC_ENV` environment variable is set correctly
 3. Test with a fresh build: `rm -rf .next && npm run build`
-4. Check Next.js version compatibility (requires 12.2+)
+4. Ensure you're using `proxy.ts` not the deprecated `middleware.ts`
 5. Verify the route is actually inside `src/app/(frontend)/dev-test/`